Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Can pets develop a tolerance to caffeine?

-No, dogs and cats do not develop a tolerance to caffeine.
+No, dogs and cats do not develop tolerance to caffeine.
 Even small, regular doses can lead to chronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. health problems and should be avoided.

 - Are there long-term consequences after recovering from caffeine poisoning?